rettema/dev-satisfaction/input/pagecontent/errors.md

 ### Handling Errors as a Server

-Description here.
+Description TBD

 ### Handling Errors as a Client

-Description here.
+Description TBD

 ### Recovering from Errors

-Description here.
+Description TBD